phax/ph-pdf-layout/README.md

     * Requires JDK 8
     * Still on PDFBox 2.0.0 because of problems with 2.0.1 and 2.0.2

-Version starting with 2.1.0 uses PDFBox 2.x, previous versions (up to and including 2.0.0) use PDFBox 1.8.x.
+Note: Versions starting with 2.1.0 uses PDFBox 2.x, previous versions (up to and including 2.0.0) use PDFBox 1.8.x.

 Note: version 4.0.0 has troubles building with JDK 1.8.0_92 - updating to 1.8.0_112 or later should work.

 ---